Admission for the January 2025 academic session is ongoing Apply Now!

 • Explore data science and cloud platforms for IoT.

-• Recognize legal and ethical considerations in IoT.
+• Understand legal and ethical considerations in IoT.

 • Apply IoT mindsets in product and business design.